nahidsaikat/nahidsaikat.com/content/posts/dunder-methods-in-python-for-type-conversions/index.md

 <br>

 Dunder methods are special kind of methods that begins and ends with double underscores.
 The name "dunder" is used unofficially in the Python community.
 Python documentation refers them as "special methods" or "magic methods".
-The convention for their naming is `__method__()`.
+The convention for their naming is **\_\_method__()**.
 They have special purpose in Python.
 Some are for creating and controlling objects, some are to support object-oriented features in Python, some are for arithmetic operations and many more.
 In this article we will discuss all the dunder methods that are used for type conversions in Python.

 ### `x.__str__()`

-In Python, to convert any object into a string we use built-in function `str()`.
-When `str()` is call on any object, it returns the user friendly string representaion of that object.
-Internally it calls the dunder method `__str__()`.
-So, if we call `str(x)`, this invocation converts to `x.__str__(x)` internally by Python and returns what ever the `__str__()` method returns.
-Note that `__str__()` will always return a string value, if not Python will raise a `TypeError`.
+In Python, to convert any object into a string we use built-in function **str(x)**.
+When "str(x)" is called on any object, it returns the user friendly string representaion of that object.
+Internally it calls the dunder method \_\_str__().
+So, if we call "str(x)", this invocation converts to `x.__str__(x)` by Python and returns what ever the \_\_str__() method returns.
+Note that \_\_str__() should always return a string value, if not Python will raise a "TypeError".

-There is a built-in `__str__` method defined for all the classes across Python that returns general information like the class this object belongs-to and the objects memory address.
-But we can override this behavior and return more meaningful information by overriding `__str__()` method in a class.
-When we call `print()` built-in function on any object it also call `__str__()` method internally.
+There is a built-in \_\_str__ method defined for all the classes across Python that returns general information like the class this object belongs-to and the objects memory address.
+But we can override this behavior and return more meaningful information by overriding \_\_str__() method in a class.
+Following is an example.

 ```python
 class Person: